 Most pools will have a degraded, whitish surface, which responds well.
-Any small (hairline) cracks may be safely ignored as the Epotec will usually fill them.
-However if you see any of:
+Any small (hairline) cracks may be safely ignored as the V790 most likely fill them.
+However, if you see any of:

-- Larger cracks, holes or defects - Fibreglass fibres or "brown" stains
+- Larger cracks, holes or defects - Fibreglass fibres or "brown" stains then contact us first

-- Osmosis, bubbles, blisters etc - Black spot may also be present
+- Osmosis, bubbles, blisters etc. - Black spot may also be present